Thrifty Decor with Old Framed Prints (use your own photos!)

 Check out my friends’ trash to treasure goodies below… (links to each below the picture)

 Want to see more Trash to Treasure makeovers??
 Check them out >>> here.

 I’ll be sharing this one from my newest haul #3 next!

 If you missed any of the rest of Thrift Store Haul #2, you can see them all here:

 - French Floral Bucket

-- Thrifty Decor with Old Frame Prints (you are here!)
+- Thrifty Decor and Old Framed Print (with your own photo!) (you are here!)